March 18, 2020 11:55 AM | by Farida Abdel Malek

 We have an interesting piece about how anxiety and depression affect a relationship...

-Before we delve into how to deal fear and anxiety or, if I'm being totally honest, how to control your anxiety to the best of your ability and work on your wellness, I think we need to start with the basics...
+Before we delve into how to treat anxiety and fear or, if I'm being totally honest it's only how to control your anxiety to the best of your ability and work on your wellness, I think we need to start with the basics...

 What Causes Anxiety?